morciu/KeepItTidy/README.md

 # Keep It Tidy

 Web app that lets you create customized collections of various items.

-Each collection can be set up multiple fields of different types deppending on the the items you intend to keep track of.
+Each collection can be set up with multiple fields of different types deppending on the the items you intend to keep track of.

 ## Getting Started